 - Dressing in layers.
 Wearing lightweight clothes, such as tanks and cardigans, allow you to shed heavier clothing when a hot flash strikes.

 - Helping your body the natural way.
 Homeopathy offers a hormone-free choice for women.
-Blue tube single medicines such as Glonoinum can offer relief for sudden hot flashes with profuse sweating and a throbbing headache; while Lachesis mutus helps relieve hot flashes and night sweats as well as the associated irritability.* These medicines are also included in Boiron’s newest product Acteane.
-The hormone-free and soy-free tablets help reduce the intensity and frequency of hot flashes, without any known drug interactions.*
+Blue tube single medicines such as Glonoinum can offer relief for sudden hot flashes with profuse sweating and a throbbing headache; while Lachesis mutus helps relieve hot flashes and night sweats as well as the associated irritability.* These medicines are also included in Boiron’s Cyclease Menopause.
+These hormone-free and soy-free tablets help reduce the intensity and frequency of hot flashes, without any known drug interactions.*

 To help you find the best homeopathic medicine for your particular symptoms, explore our free Medicine Finder app.